callendera/milestoneproject_1/README.md

 while the wide range of responsive design allows for the younger fan base to have easy access on any device.

 * As an old fan of The Monkees tv show and band, I want to listen to some audio and watch a video of the group, so I visit the site's Landing page
-* I am a prospective fan of The Monkees, I want to see them live and check out their social media pages, so I visit the Concerts link on the Landing page and buy tickets then click on the Social Media links provided at the bottom of each page on the site.
+* I am a prospective fan of The Monkees, I want to see them live and check out their social media pages, so I visit the Concerts link on the Landing page and buy tickets then click on the Social Media links provided at the bottom of the page.
-* I am currently a fan, I am planning an event and need entertainment, in the navigation bar on every page I have the option to book the band.
+* I am currently a fan, I am planning an event and need entertainment, in the navigation bar and in the Concerts section I have the option to book the band.

 ### Original Mockup